ofelix03/transformer/README.md

 				);
 		}

-		public function createMorphKeys(){
+		public function createMorphKeys() {
 			return array(
 				'newTitle',
 				'text',
 				'published_date',
 				// This will cast the type of the value to a an integer 'comments_count:int'
 				);
 		}
 	}

-	// Time to instantiate our new PostTransformer class, with the http request data ($data)
+	// Time to instantiate our new PostTransformer class, with the http request payload ($data)
-	// we want to transform it keys, and hopefully do some casting on some values.
+	// we want to transform it keys, and hopefully do some casting on some values that requires type casting.
 	$postTransformer = new PostTransformer($data);

-	// Now we transform the keys, and also cast some values in the process by invoking transform() on
+	// Now we transform the keys, and perform any necessary casting in the process by invoking transform() on
 	// $postTransformer like so:
 	$result = $postTransformer->transform();

 	var_dump($result);

-	// This should be the output of the var_dump array (5) {
+	// This should be the output of the var_dump method array (5) {
 		["title"] => string(15) "Some Post title"
 		["description"] => string(36) "Some post description here and there"